Learn how to use meditation to live in the moment and up your happiness with this new Happiness Hack blog.

 How you can start living in the moment

 Meditation is an activity you can do to stop mind-wandering and boost your happiness level.
 In one study, 139 adults were randomly assigned to a loving-kindness experimental group.
 The participants of this group completed six 1-hour group sessions over six weeks.
 They were also encouraged to practice loving-kindness meditation at home for at least 5 days per week with guided recording.
 Results showed that those who practiced the meditation had an increase in daily positive emotions.
 This led to higher levels of mindfulness, purpose in life, social support and decreased illness symptoms.
-If you would like to practice loving-kindness meditation, click here.
-I highly recommend this guided meditation!

 If you missed my first two blogs on efforts you can take to boost your happiness, you can find them here: